 Splinter forceps also work well for this purpose and are a great alternative.

+Alcohol swabs should be included in your list of first aid items.
 Before you apply antibiotic ointment on a wound and cover it with a bandage, you need to clean it first.
 Alcohol swabs will help you with that.

 When you’re not using them for skin swabs, you can also use them to sterilise tweezers.
 Multipurpose products like alcohol swabs are great for your travel first aid kit.